Alan Rickman once said "I do not play villains... I play very interesting people."

 In some places (notably Central America) saying "I don't eat meat" will get you an offer of chicken.
 "Meat" (carne) being understood to mean pork or beef.

 Walmart has no employees.
 They call them "associates".
 Also, they don't make profit, but "surplus".

 Similarly, McDonald's and Subway do not have servers, but crew members and sandwich artists, respectively.

 In the American South, the Civil War is often called "The War Between the States," "The Second War of Independence," or the "War of Northern Aggression" instead, depending on the politics of the Southerner.

-White supremacists often insist on referring to themselves as racialists or racial separatists, as if that makes their ideas any more respectable.
+White supremacists often insist on referring to themselves as racialists, racial separatists or racial realists, as if that makes them somehow respectable.
 Similarly, they often insist that they advocate "European-American pride" rather than "White pride".

 In the same vein, members of organizations that officially deny the Holocaust (or claim that it wasn't as serious as the history books say) will insist that they are "Holocaust revisionists" rather than "Holocaust deniers".
 When pressed about their rather questionable feelings toward the Jewish people, many of the same people will specify that they are "anti-Zionist", not "antisemitic".

 Xerox used to take out ads saying "'Xerox' is a registered trademark of the Xerox Corporation and as such should only be used to refer to its products and services."
 Those associated with the company tend to develop a rather alarming twitch when they hear someone refer to photocopying a document as "xeroxing" it.
 This is rather common because of how American trademark law works; see Stuck on Band-Aid Brand for more examples.